► PHEV previous-gen A3 tested

 How powerful is the plug-in hybrid system?

-Under the conservative skin is a 148bhp 1.4-litre petrol four-pot teamed with a 99bhp electric motor, while under the rear seats – but, critically, ahead of the rear axle – is a lithium-ion battery pack.
+Under the conservative skin is a 148bhp 1.4-litre petrol four-pot teamed with a 99bhp electric motor, while under the rear seats – but, critically for boot space, ahead of the rear axle – is a lithium-ion battery pack.

 Total combined output?
-A handy 202bhp – the most powerful A3 at the time bar S3 and RS3 hot-hatches – yet with a claimed 188mpg and 35g/km of CO2, it’s supposedly more efficient than a contemporary plug-in Prius.
+A handy 202bhp – the most powerful A3 of its time, barring the pumped-up S3 and RS3 – yet with a claimed 188mpg and CO2 emissions of just 35g/km, it’s supposedly more efficient than a contemporary plug-in Toyota Prius.

-With a 584-mile theoretical total range, and a promise of up to 31 miles of that under electric power alone, the e-Tron certainly competes well with even newer PHEVs.
+With a 584-mile theoretical total range, and a promise of up to 31 miles of propulsion under electric power alone, the e-Tron certainly competes well with even newer PHEVs.
 So far it’s also the closest thing Audi has ever launched to a fully electric A3 – in fact, Audi now reserves the e-Tron name for pure electric models, with its latest PHEVs badged TFSIe.

 What’s the A3 e-Tron like to drive?

 The e-Tron will take such a journey in its stride, too.
-The driving position is identical to the regular A3, apart from a few buttons and the green-lit instruments.
+The driving position is identical to the regular A3, apart from a few buttons and the green-backlit instruments.

 In EV mode there’s little noise, but the instant torque is great for gaps in traffic.
 It’s a smooth transition when the petrol engine takes over, but the superb refinement (as opposed to silence) is maintained.
 Here the throttle’s responsive, and the A3’s quick, with a 7.6sec 0-62mph claim.

-When it comes to corners, the steering is responsive but lacking feel – no change from any other A3 – while there’s a surprisingly comfy ride, good body control and firm roadholding.
-Even in the wet it still grips well, but the it feels heavier than a regular A3 (it’s 349kg heavier, in fact) under throttle and around corners.
-In isolation it doesn’t feel hefty or overweight though.
+When it comes to corners, the steering is responsive, but lacking feel – no change from any other A3 of this era – while there’s a surprisingly comfy ride, good body control and firm roadholding.
+Even in the wet it still grips well, but it feels heavier than a regular A3 (it’s 349kg heftier, in fact) under throttle and around corners.
+In isolation it doesn’t feel overweight though.

-You can also drive the e-Tron at proper speeds in EV mode: it comfortably managed the 80mph speed limit in Germany with no trouble at all, although doing so does sap the battery’s reserves rather quickly.
+You can also drive the e-Tron at proper speeds in EV mode: it comfortably manages motorway speeds with zero emissions no trouble at all, although doing so does sap the battery’s reserves rather quickly.
 Blend in brilliant levels of refinement and Audi’s built a genuine, premium eco-hatch.

-So the A3 E-tron was progress for Audi, but more a tentative step than a revolution, especially given production ended in 2018, just four years after it entered the UK market.
+So, the A3 E-tron was progress for Audi, but more of a tentative step than a revolution, especially given sales of this generation ended in 2020 – the latest A3 Sportback TFSIe is already on sale.